 If you spend more of your time driving in town or cover low annual miles, we’d recommend one of the petrols.
 With 140PS, the entry-level 18i is fine if you’re not fussed about outright performance, although you’ll find a wider choice of 20i models.
 With 190PS, this is more fun to drive and makes overtaking on open roads easier.

-Entry-level SE and Sport models are actually the most comfortable thanks to their standard suspension.
-Most buyers will be tempted by the flashy looks of the M Sport or M Sport X models, but you’ll have to be prepared for a firmer ride provided by the lowered suspension.
-If you want a hot-hatch-like crossover, consider the M35i.
+Entry-level BMW X2 SE and Sport models are actually the most comfortable thanks to their standard suspension.
+Most buyers will be tempted by the flashy looks of the M Sport or M Sport X trim levels, but you’ll have to be prepared for a firmer ride provided by the lowered suspension.
+If you want a hot-hatch-like small SUV, consider the BMW X2 M35i.
 Or do it properly and just buy a hot hatch like the M135i...

 What other cars are similar to the BMW X2?